 As for the meaning behind each episode title, we can only pull our best Murray Bauman and start theorizing.
 "Hellfire Club" is definitely the easiest of the bunch to guess, referring to Hawkins High's official D&D group (per the new character announcements).
 It actually seems like we'll be gaming in the Forgotten Realms quite a bit, since Vecna in "Vecna's Curse" is said to reference a D&D creature.
 The more D&D nerds on Stranger Things, the better.
 Otherwise, "Dear Billy" might be an episode centered on Max, now that her brother's gone.
 "Papa" could finally see the return of the scientist who's been MIA for seasons, and perhaps "The Nina Project" will get into the Russians' equivalent of the experiments that Hawkins Lab has been up to.
 That's all speculation, but there's more than enough time to start brainstorming what it all means until the premiere.

 Is this the last season of Stranger Things?

-Whenever it is that Stranger Things ends, the Duffer Bros. already know what's going to happen.
-Gizmodo pointed out that in conversation with Deadline Matt Duffer said, "We've known the ending of the show for quite awhile."
+It sounds like the showrunners have known for a while how the series is going to wrap up.
+In a 2020 conversation with Deadline, Matt Duffer said, "We've known the ending of the show for quite awhile."
 He explained that they went into the show not knowing if it would get renewed, which is why Season 1 ends as if it could be a contained limited series, but they always knew if they got the opportunity to go beyond a first season, they "had an idea of where it would go."

-While we can't wait to see where the Duffer Brothers are planning to take us with their predetermined conclusion to the epic series, but we still have a ways to go before we get to Season 4.
-Continue to check back, though, as we'll continue to update this post when more information regarding Stranger Things 4 is announced.
+While we can't wait to see where the Duffer Brothers are planning to take us with their predetermined conclusion to the epic series, we still have Season 4 to get excited about.
+Thankfully, it's finally on its way.